Operation & Maintenance (O&M) Program

 Initial service agreement: A minimum (2) year maintenance agreement with a DEQ licensed and certified maintenance provider is required with all ATT, sand filter, and pressure distribution construction permit applications.

 Subsequent maintenance agreements: After the initial service agreement, the property owner must hold a valid, current maintenance agreement with a DEQ licensed and certified maintenance provider for the remaining life of the onsite system.
-These contracts can be ongoing or termed contracts.
+These contracts should be ongoing.
+If no maintenance agreement is in place, the County reserves the right to charge a compliance recovery fee, take additional actions, or levy penalties depending on the severity of the violation.

-Transfer of ownership: If property ownership changes hands, the new owner must sign a transfer of contract agreement with the maintenance provider or obtain a new maintenance agreement.
+Transfer of ownership: If property ownership changes hands, the new owner must sign a transfer of contract agreement with the maintenance provider or obtain a new maintenance agreement within 30 days.

 Owners of these systems are also responsible for allowing timely maintenance, properly operating the system, and ensuring the system does not cause a public health hazard or pollutes public waters.
 This includes: